How To Choose Computer RAM For PC, Laptop, Tablet, and Gaming

 Modern-day RAM is identified as DDR, which stands for “double data rate.”
 It is a successor to DRAM, which stands for dynamic random access memory.
 Then these DRAMs were upgraded to SDRAM with better circuit designs and a clock signal to sync with other parts of the system, hence the name Synchronized Dynamic Random Access Memory.

 The innovation of DDR was to double the amount of data bandwidth to perform better.
 Think of it like widening a single road in double to increase the traffic flow.
 DDR comes in generations denoted by the number after it, like DDR2, DDR3, DDR4, and now the current is DDR5.
 DDR6 is soon expected to come out and is in the development stage.
-Do not confuse system memory with graphic memory and think the DDR6 is out.
-It is GDDR6 and GDDR6X that are out and sweeping the market.
+However, sometimes users confuse GDDR6 and GDDR6X GPU VRAM with DDR6 computer RAM sticks.

 Capacity